This post is also available in: Dutch

 Our starting point in Japan was the awesome city of Osaka.
-We absolutely loved it here, even though it might not be the most popular tourist destination.
+We absolutely loved it here, even though it might not be the most popular tourist destination in Japan.
 Actually, we spent most of our time in Japan in Osaka; twelve whole days!
 Osaka is a city with lots of activities, great restaurants and of course amazing hotels.
 In this article we will share eight fun things to do in Osaka.
 Besides these fun activities we also some facts about Osaka, a little bit about the history and a great hotel recommendation.
-We know this won’t be the only article we will be sharing about Osaka.
-There is so much to share about this city!

 Scroll down for eight fun things to do in Osaka!